 The Department of Pediatrics contains 92 full-time faculty, which includes 5 faculty with a PhD.
 Of the total, 40 percent are associate or full professors, 78 percent are women, and 21 percent are underrepresented minorities.

 The department’s clinical programs provide a full range of clinical services to an extraordinarily diverse patient population from within Boston as well as the greater New England region.
+Hospital-based services include the newborn nursery, a neonatal intensive care unit, the pediatric emergency room, a pediatric inpatient ward, and a pediatric intensive care unit.
+Ambulatory care services encompass the areas of pediatric primary care and pediatric subspecialties.
 The clinical services have a distinguished history of providing care to vulnerable patient populations.
 The integration of the department’s compelling social mission with a rigorous academic tradition creates an especially rich environment for patient care, training, and discovery.

 The department’s research programs foster a spirit of inquiry across the department’s clinical and educational programs, and extend beyond the walls of the medical center into the surrounding communities.
 Child health research at BUSM brings new preventive, diagnostic, and treatment modalities to our patient population, with emphasis areas in sickle cell disease, social epidemiology, health information technology, drug addiction, and mental health services.
 The department has an outstanding record of recruiting talented young researchers, 12 of whom have received K and/or other career development awards.
 It is also the home to many large NIH and foundation research awards.
 Over the past 10 years, the department has received over $30 million in research grants.
 These projects derive from a rich tradition of mentorship and critical thinking, and are fostered by a supportive and collegial environment that encourages faculty and trainees to work and learn collaboratively.